brookeknowles/brookeknowles/README.md

 ### About Me 😄
 - 👩🏻‍🎓 I'm a fourth-year computer systems engineering student @ University of Auckland
-- 💼 Currently working as a computer science/robotics teacher for primary/intermediate school kids
+- 💼 Working as a computer science/robotics/maths tutor for excelling school kids
 - 🌱 Learning web development in my free time
 - 💬 Ask me about travel, cats, pop music✨